ASSOCIATE PROFESSOR AND GRADUATE PROGRAM DIRECTOR FOR POPULAR FICTION AND PUBLISHING

 B.A.
 Duke University

-Kim McLarin is the author of the critically-acclaimed novels Taming It Down (1999), Meeting of the Waters (2001), and Jump at the Sun (2006), all published by William Morrow Inc. McLarin is also co-author of the memoir Growing Up X with Ilyasah Shabazz.
+Kim McLarin is the author of the critically-acclaimed novels Taming It Down (1999), Meeting of the Waters (2001), and Jump at the Sun (2006), all published by William Morrow Inc. and of the memoir Divorce Dog: Men, Motherhood and Midlife.
+McLarin is also co-author of the memoir Growing Up X with Ilyasah Shabazz.
 Jump at the Sun was chosen as a 2007 Fiction Honor Book by the Massachusetts Center for the Book.
 The novel was also nominated for a Hurston-Wright Legacy Award and selected by the Black Caucus of the American Library Association as a 2007 Fiction Honor Book.
-Her new memoir, Divorce Dog, will be published in 2013 by C&R Press.

 McLarin's nonfiction writing has appeared in The New York Times, Glamour, The Washington Post, Slate, The Boston Globe, The Root and other publications.
 She is a former staff writer for The New York Times, The Philadelphia Inquirer, The Greensboro News & Record, and The Associated Press.
+Her short fiction has appeared in Confrontation, Solstice, Calaloo and other publications.
 Previously, McLarin has taught at Northeastern University and Fairfield University.